Defra-Data-Science-Centre-of-Excellence/oiflib/docs/source/usage.rst

 Usage
 =====

-The package provides generic Extract_ and Validate_ functions and theme and indicator specific Transform_ and Enrich_ functions.
+The package provides generic Extract_, Validate_, Format_, and Publish_ functions and theme and indicator specific Transform_ and Enrich_ functions.

 Extract